-As part of the ORSA process, the solvency position and the projected solvency position over the business planning period have been calculated following adverse stresses at different return periods for the material underwriting risks (each risk's stress is considered individually) in addition to multiple losses arising from non-correlating events (e.g. market risks and underwriting risks) or a series of events.
+As part of the ORSA process, the current and projected solvency position over the business planning period have been calculated following adverse stresses at different return periods for the material underwriting risks (each risk's stress is considered individually) in addition to multiple losses arising from non-correlating events (e.g. market risks and underwriting risks) or a series of events.
 In addition to these underwriting events, consideration has been given to a material deterioration in GBO's reserves, including adverse development in claims ratios and IBNR.

-Consistent with the 2016 SFCR, the results of the analysis continue to show that the most material impact on the SCR would arise from a natural catastrophe event affecting mainland Europe.
-The analysis undertaken indicates GBO is strongly capitalised and it would take an extreme event (in excess of 1-in-200) to breach the SCR.
+Consistent with the 2017 SFCR, the results of the analysis continue to show that the most material impact on the SCR is the risk of a natural catastrophe event affecting mainland Europe.
+The analysis undertaken indicates GBO is strongly capitalised and it would take an extreme event (return periods in excess of 1-in-

+200 years) to breach the SCR.
 GBO's underwriting risk profile was therefore assessed to be resilient to withstand severe shocks and is within the TransRe approved risk appetite.

-Process(es) for monitoring the effectiveness of risk mitigation techniques
+Processes for monitoring the effectiveness of risk mitigation techniques